zorbaTheRainy/nxfilter-docker/README.md

 And I am using this to learn GitHub Actions.

-Oh, for all the exmaples below, change "deepwoods/nxfilter" to "zorbatherainy/nxfilter".
+Oh, for all the examples below, change "deepwoods/nxfilter" to "zorbatherainy/nxfilter".
 My [Docker Hub](https://hub.docker.com/r/zorbatherainy/nxfilter)

 ## About ##